February 13

 Set up: Use four long pieces of masking tape to make a Tic Tac Toe pattern on the floor, creating three columns by three rows.
 (See picture above.)
 Use tape to create a “throw” line.

 To Play: Divide your class into two teams.
 Ask the teams questions, alternating between the teams.
 When someone answers a question correctly, they get to throw a bean bag onto the Tic Tac Toe “board” from the “throw” line.
 Each team tries to be the first to get a line of three completed.
+There can only be one bean bag in each square, so the opposing teams will try to block each other.
 Lines can be horizontal, vertical, or diagonal.
 If time allows and you have additional questions, repeat the game.

 Large class?
 Separate your class into groups and play on mulitple tic tac toe boards.